-Adrenalectomy is the surgical removal of the adrenal gland, or part thereof.
-It is typically performed laparoscopically (key-hole surgery), which is associated with less pain, fewer complications and superior recovery, compared to open surgery.
+Retroperitoneal lymph node dissection may be performed either by open surgery or performed laparoscopically (key-hole surgery).
+Laparoscopy is associated with less pain, fewer complications and superior recovery, compared to open surgery.
 Internally, the surgery is very similar to the older open operation, and achieves similar results in terms of cure of the underlying condition.
-In general, laparoscopy has longer operating times than open surgery but this does not equate to more complications.
-In common with all laparoscopic surgery, hospital stay is short and recovery is quicker than the open procedure with few or no wound-related problems.
+In general, laparoscopy has longer operating times than open surgery, hospital stay is short and recovery is quicker than the open procedure with few or no wound-related problems.
+Laparoscopic retroperitoneal lymph node dissection after chemotherapy, such as in the setting of testicular cancer, may be technically very difficult, with increased risk of complications and longer operating times.